 Fortunately, by starting your business off with a limited selection of product offerings, you leave plenty of room for your new MSP to grow.
 Consider adding managed services that all customers should have in terms of an IT department.
 Security, data protection, and recovery and business productivity apps are all examples of areas where an MSP can explore expanded service offerings.

 Your partner or CSP can help you with this final step in starting a successful MSP.
 Frequently touch base about available products they might have for resale, keeping in mind which tools would benefit your clients the most.
 Remember: The right partner will be prepared and enthusiastic to help your MSP meet its growth targets.

 Interested in learning more about what a collaborative partner network looks like?
-Take a look at Sherweb’s Partner Guide for ways that a leading CSP can help your MSP start, grow and succeed or sign up to join our partner network to get started!
+Take a look at Sherweb’s Partner Guide for ways we can help your MSP start, grow and succeed or sign up to join our partner network to get started!